City-of-Helsinki/mlops-template/README.md

 This is a git repository\* template for Python-based open source ML and analytics projects.

+Installing this template through GitHub import create a new, independent repository with clean commit history, but with a copy of all the files and folders in this repository.
+Updates to the template can not be pulled to projects built on an import.

-It is developed and maintained by the data and analytics team of the city of Helsinki.
+This template is developed and maintained by the data and analytics team of the city of Helsinki.
 The template is intented as the basis of ML projects of the city, but free for anyone to use under the Apache-2.0 licence.

 ---
 ** INFO BOX: Git Repository **